Forms Of Iris Adhesion

 - annular synechia: adhesion of the entire iris rim to the eye lens

-Treatment And PrognosisMydriatic and cycloplegic agents may be used to prevent posterior synechiae or synechia and anterior synechiae or synechia by dilating the iris and keeping it away from the lens.
+Treatment And PrognosisMydriatic and cycloplegic agents may be used to prevent posterior synechia and anterior synechiae or by dilating the iris of the eye and keeping the iris away from the lens.

-If the pupil can be dilated fully the prognosis for recovering from synechiae is very positive.
+If the pupil of the eye can be dilated fully the prognosis for recovering from synechiae is very positive.
 Inflammation from synechiae or synechia may be treated with topical corticosteroids.